How to look after your mental health

 2. Keep active

-Regular exercise can boost your self-esteem and can help you concentrate, sleep, and look and feel better.
+Regular exercise can boost your self-esteem and can help you concentrate, sleep, and feel better.
 Exercise keeps the brain and your other vital organs healthy, and is also a significant benefit towards improving your mental health.

 3. Eat well